Curriculum Vitae on My Own Words

 What do you believe about the impact of the street art to the public?

 I don’t know anything about that.
-You should ask the public about.
+You better ask the public on that issue.

 Any turning points in your life, which give you the greatest impact?